 What can we learn from Hammondsport as we create the future of small towns?

-As you arrive in Hammondsport, you can sense that something is different.
-Especially as one enters the downtown area, there are countless indications, big and small, of a strong sense of community.
-It is easy to see that Hammondsport has a dedicated group of people who have been creating a community with unique qualities over time, making Hammondsport what it is today.
+When you arrive in Hammondsport, you can sense that something is special here.
+As one enters the downtown area, there are countless indications, big and small, of a strong sense of community.
+It is easy to see that Hammondsport has a dedicated group of people who have been creating a town with unique qualities over time, making Hammondsport what it is today.

 There is strong evidence of what we call "zealous nuts," an affectionate term for people who don't know what they can't do – often the people who make the most positive changes in their communities.
 By the way that people live and care about their homes and communities in Hammondsport, it seems this type of enthusiasm is alive and well.

-Some of the assets that one immediately notices are right in the center of town.
-Public buildings and community institutions adjoin the most important public spaces, including the local church, a bed and breakfast, and a gazebo (with seating!) in the town square, and the police station along the waterfront.
+Some of the assets that one immediately notices in town are right in the center.
+Public buildings and community institutions adjoin the most important public spaces, including the local church, a bed and breakfast, and a gazebo (with seating!) in the town square, along with a police station along the waterfront.

 As you arrive in Hammondsport, you can see active storefronts and buildings directly in front of you which give a clear indication of a lively downtown.
-The road seems to end at a row of stores, peaking your interest enough for you to slow down and see what is going on...and there is a lot.
+The road seems to end at a row of stores, piquing your interest enough for you to slow down and see what is going on.

 The Main Square